Colombian conflict: Role of the United States

-Statistics about victims of war
+Victims of the conflict

 The Memorial for Life and Center for Peace, Memory, and Reconciliation, located in Peace and Memory Park.
 In Colombia, April 9 is a symbolic day.
 It is a day of remembrance and solidarity with the conflict's victims.

-According to a study by Colombia's National Centre for Historical Memory, 220,000 people have died in the conflict between 1958 and 2013, most of them civilians (177,307 civilians and 40,787 fighters) and more than five million civilians were forced from their homes between 1985 and 2012, generating the world's second largest population of internally displaced persons (IDPs).
-The report shows that the humanitarian crisis in Colombia is extremely serious in terms of both lethal and nonlethal violence.
-The report examines the widespread use of sexual violence against women and girls as a weapon of war, as well as the invisibility of this phenomenon.
+According to a study by Colombia's National Centre for Historical Memory, 220,000 people have died in the conflict between 1958 and 2013, most of them civilians (177,307 civilians, 40,787 fighters) and more than five million civilians were forced from their homes between 1985 and 2012, generating the world's second largest population of internally displaced persons (IDPs).
+The report shows that the humanitarian crisis in Colombia is extremely serious in terms of both lethal and nonlethal violence: it examines the widespread use of sexual violence against women and girls as a weapon of war, as well as the invisibility of this phenomenon.
 16.9% of the population in Colombia has been a direct victim of the war.

-2.3 million children have been displaced from their homes, and 45,000 children killed, according to national figures cited by Unicef.
+2.3 million children have been displaced from their homes, and 45,000 children have been killed, according to national figures cited by Unicef.
 In total, one in three of the 7.6 million registered victims of the conflict are children, and since 1985, 8,000 minors have disappeared.
-Since the peace talks with the FARC began four years ago, some 1,000 children have been forcibly recruited by some of the myriad armed groups in the country, 75 have been killed, and 65 schools have been damaged by fighting.
+As of 2016, some 1,000 children have been forcibly recruited by some of the myriad armed groups in the country, 75 have been killed, and 65 schools have been damaged by fighting since peace talks with FARC began.

 According to the report "Basta ya", written in 2013 by Colombia's National Centre for Historical Memory, 80% of victims affected by conflict-related violence and landmines were civilians.
 The report documents 1,982 massacres between 1980 and 2012.